 A Note About Eggs: Most of the recipes on this blog are plant-based, but I do eat eggs on occasion if I can get them from a good source.
 If you don’t eat eggs, please ignore this recipe.
 I don’t know what Huevos Rancheros would mean without the eggs. 🙂

-A Note on Veggies: It’s okay to have veggies instead of fruit for breakfast on the BLE food plan.
+A Note on Veggies: It’s okay to have veggies instead of fruit for breakfast on my food plan.
 The amount is the same as with fruit – 6 oz.
 Below is what the Salsa Ranchera looks like.
 If 6 oz feels like too much, split it – 3 oz salsa and 3 oz fruit.

-To get the BLE ratios and food categories right, I’ve created a version of Huevos Rancheros that is slightly unconventional but delicious!
+To get the ratios and food categories right, I’ve created a version of Huevos Rancheros that is slightly unconventional but delicious!
 It involves eggs for protein, salsa ranchera for veggies, (cooked salsa with tomatoes, roasted chilis, onions, and spices), and sliced polenta for grain.

 Huevos Rancheros w/ Salsa Ranchera